Porn companies sue Utah over law requiring age verification

 On Twitter, Sen. Weiler responded with an image of text from the bill detailing “reasonable age verification methods,” saying, “Does this sound vague to anyone else?”

-ABC4 has reached out to Sen. Weiler for comment on the lawsuit and has not heard back by the time of publication.
-If and/or when he comments, we will update this post.
+KTVX has reached out to Sen. Weiler for comment on the lawsuit.

 The lawsuit was filed just a day after Pornhub blocked Utah traffic to its website in protest of the law.
 The site argued that by keeping people from accessing Pornhub, people will be driven to sites that won’t comply with the law which could be more dangerous for children and adults alike.